duongmn89/duongmn89.github.io/menu/contact.md

 tags: []
 ---

-If you are having any problems, any questions or suggestions, feel free to [tweet at me](https://twitter.com/intent/tweet?text=%40ngvlongit1).
+If you are having any problems, any questions or suggestions, feel free to email me at duongmn89@gmail.com.